joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 > `#signed` sets a signed cookie, which prevents users from tampering with its value.
 The cookie is signed by your app’s `secrets.secret_key_base` value.
 It can be read using the signed method `cookies.signed[:name]`. - [ActionDispatch::Cookies < Object](https://api.rubyonrails.org/v5.1.7/classes/ActionDispatch/Cookies.html)

-With Devise you need to make two changes – one to your `User` model and the other to the Devise configuration.
+With Devise you need to make two changes: one to your `User` model and the other to the Devise configuration.

 ```ruby
 # app/models/user.rb